Skip Navigation

 Search

-Students are normally admitted directly into the Ph.D. program which requires a minimum of 60 credits.
+The Ph.D. program requires a minimum of 60 credits.
 Students are required to take the core courses as soon as they can in their program and maintain a minimum GPA of 3.0.
 In their first three years, they will satisfy requirement (A) and (B):

 A. Coursework

-30 additional credits (which includes 9 credits of dissertation research each semester after other coursework is complete)
+• This includes 9 credits of dissertation research each semester after other coursework is complete.

 • Two papers of publishable quality in distinct areas of linguistics